romqrq/Pawer/README.md

 ### Permission Denied page

-- The custom permission denied message is displayed to the user who attempts to access pages you must be logged in as staff to access.
+- Pages that are of restricted access have jinja conditional tests that will display a custom permission denied message to the user who attempts to access these pages without the staff privileges.

 - The button on this page give the user the option to go back to the home page or use the navbar to go to another page on the website.